Biden’s $15 wage proposal: Job killer or a boon for workers?

 Should the federal government remain at an impasse, states and localities, which can go beyond the federal minimum, won't necessarily wait around.
 Twenty-one states increased their minimum wages last year, Morgan Stanley notes.

 Cities are getting into the act, too.
-In a study out this month, Dube and Attila Lindner of University College London found that 42 cities have set minimum wages above the federal mandate.
-And 22 of them, including Seattle, Los Angeles and Washington, D.C., are already at $15 or more — up from just three in 2010.
+In a study out this month, Dube and Attila Lindner of University College London found that 42 cities have set minimum wages above the federal mandate, up from just three in 2010.
+And 22 of them, including Seattle, Los Angeles and Washington, D.C., are already at $15 or more.

 Comments